Your mission is to achieve and maintain a healthy shrimp colony through successful breeding.

 The lesson to carry from this exploration of shrimp keeping is to enjoy the process.
 The reward will be a healthy, viable and thriving shrimp colony, as well as the pleasure of watching the colony grow and change over time.
 Be forewarned that shrimp keeping can become addictive.
 Once you find success, you will want more shrimp to add to your collection.

-Good luck with your shrimp mission.
+Good luck on your shrimp mission.
 With good care, water discipline and feeding, your dwarf shrimp colony will not self-destruct.